-The East of England Plan sets Chelmsford Borough Council's annual dwelling completion target for the time frame 2001 to 2021 with the target set at an average of 800 dwellings per annum
+Chelmsford Borough Council's annual dwelling completion target for the time frame 2001 to 2021 is an average of 700 dwellings per annum.

-Chelmsford Borough Council has averaged 632 dwelling completions per annum between 2001 and 2010.
+Chelmsford Borough Council has averaged 593 dwelling completions per annum between 2001 and 2011.
 This figure is under target and this is recognised in the Housing Trajectory.
-It is anticipated that the current deficit will be rectified through urban intensification and the release of 'Greenfield' land during the later stages of the plan period.
+Chelmsford Borough Council has always anticipated that completion rates will increase in the later stages of the plan period.
+This continues to be the case and the Borough Council is currently considering planning applications on a number of strategic sites that if approved, could provide in excess of 5,000 new dwellings.